A Hybrid Machine Learning Framework for Predicting Hydrogen Storage Capacities in Metal Hydrides: Unsupervised Feature Learning with Deep Neural Networks: Introduction

-The introduction of data-driven materials design~\cite{dd1,dd2,dd3} has accelerated material discovery, processing, and manufacturing \cite{SPARKS201610, RAHNAMA2018169, ramprasad2017machine}.
+The introduction of data-driven materials design~\cite{dd1,dd2,dd3} has accelerated material discovery, processing, and manufacturing \cite{SPARKS201610, RAHNAMA2018169, ramprasad2017machine,louis2022accurate,bhattacharjee2022general}.
 Machine learning (ML) algorithms allow for the creation of new alloys based solely on previously collected data, either publicly available or reported in scientific literature.
 Metal hydrides are an ideal subject for machine learning algorithm research due to their diverse properties and broad range.
 Traditional methods for determining the optimized materials class and corresponding metal hydride composition based on desirable properties are difficult, time-consuming, and costly.
-ML learning techniques, on the other hand, enable rapid, productive, and efficient material class prediction for a specific hydrogen weight percent and operational conditions.
+ML techniques, on the other hand, enable rapid, productive, and efficient material class prediction for a specific hydrogen weight percent and operational conditions.
 Numerous groups have begun to use ML techniques to speed up this screening and gain more physical insight from massive amounts of data \cite{ahmed2021predicting, ALI2022105844, RAHNAMA20197337}.
 Rezakazemi et al. used an adaptive neuro-fuzzy inference system to evaluate the performance of hydrogen-selective mixed matrix membranes under various operational conditions \cite{REZAKAZEMI201715211}.
 Rahnama et al. predicted the hydrogen storage capacities in various metal hydrides using machine learning algorithms in another study and found that higher temperatures yielded higher hydrogen storage capacities \cite{RAHNAMA20197337, RAHNAMA20197345}.
 Ahmed et al. recently predicted gravimetric and volumetric hydrogen capacities in metal-organic frameworks (MOFs) using ML algorithms \cite{ahmed2019exceptional}.
 ML methods have been instrumental in predicting various properties of (MOFs) and even designing new structures.
 This approach has significantly changed the research landscape in this field, allowing for the rapid identification of promising MOF candidates~\cite{MOF2,MOF3} for various applications, including hydrogen storage.
+In a recent work, Sun \textit{et al.} introduced a method that combines meta-learning and high-throughput molecular simulations to predict hydrogen storage in nanoporous materials efficiently.~\cite{sun2019predicting}